 The key intention of the curriculum is to develop our students to become independent and inquisitive citizens.
 The course is designed and delivered to nurture thoughtful and motivated young people, who can act responsibly as active citizens, and who believe in their ability to change their community for the better.

-As pupils progress in Sociology, their growing understanding of the society and global societies would help them to develop the knowledge and understanding of norms, values and morals which will guide them in their life.
-It empowers pupils with intellectually challenging ideas and concepts and essential skills of critical thinking.
+As pupils progress in Sociology, their growing understanding of society and global societies develops their knowledge and understanding of norms, values and morals which will guide them in their life.
+It empowers pupils with intellectually challenging ideas and concepts, and essential skills of critical thinking.
 We encourage pupils to make mistakes, and learn from them, so they succeed in being resilient and courageous.

 At Key Stages 4 and 5, the curriculum aligns with the AQA GCSE and AQA A-level specification.
 The sequencing of topics in each year allows pupils to build on the knowledge and skills gained as they move through the curriculum, enabling them to deepen their understanding of how society is changing and the impact this has on individuals.
 Pupils will gain a holistic and critical appreciation of Sociology through use of a range of teaching strategies that promote independence, pupil-led learning and active learning, such as debates and discussions to deepen pupils understanding and enjoyment, whilst building core skills.

 The Sociology curriculum develops pupil’s cultural capital as it promotes engagement with a wide range of issues that go beyond pupil’s day-to-day experiences.
 Current affairs on family, crime and education are regularly discussed in lessons and debated.
 We hope pupils achieve Sociological knowledge and understanding, as well as strategic skills to lead them to higher education and a broad range of careers.